ICT4LT Module

 add up marks and do percentages, averages, etc

 The file for this was created in Microsoft Excel and can be fully viewed by downloading the XLS file below.
 The file is also available in CSV format for loading into other spreadsheets.
-Note in the screen shot the bottom row of the window showing different pages of the markbook for different skills, attendance, etc. This facility is not accessible via the CSV file.
+Note the bottom row of the window in the screenshot (Figure 8), which displays tabs for accessing different pages of the mark book for reading, speaking listening, writing and attendance.
+This facility is not accessible via the CSV file.

 Sample markbook files: